LANCHERBA/Dashop_E-commerce_Platform/README.md

 ### Structure:
 >#### Django with Backend Frontend seperated. <br>
 >* Frontend server is run by `Nginx` and it mainly tackles with requests for viewable resources (E.g. loading templates).
->* Backend server mainly tackles with data processing and it can support requests from different sources (E.g. HTML, IOS, etc.)
+>* Backend server mainly handles data processing functions and it contains the core logic of this platform.
-    by using JSON as its only data transfer method.
+>Backend server is able to support requests from different sources (E.g. HTML, IOS, etc.) by using JSON as its only data transfer method.

 ### Features: